Dyslexia9 min read·

 Digital Tools That Help

-Nook (Chrome Extension)
+Nook (Free Chrome Extension)

-Accessibility Settings
+Built-in Accessibility Settings

-Your computer and phone have built-in options:
+Your computer and phone also have helpful options:

-• Color filters and tints
+• Color filters and tints (Settings → Accessibility → Display)

-• Font size and bold text options
+• Font size and bold text

-• Screen readers and text-to-speech
+• Screen readers and text-to-speech for listening instead of reading

 You're Not Alone